Atharva-K12/py2048/README.md

   ![Win](/Images/Win.png)
-* In case all places are filled by non-zero numbers the user looses the game.
+* In case all places are filled by non-zero numbers the user loses the game.

   ![Lost](/Images/lost.png)